Ycreak/OpensourceClassicCommentary/README.md

 See [the manual]() and the [Fragment component overview](#Fragment_component) on how to work with the OSCC.

 ## Project overview
 The project consists of three parts.
-A frontend written with Angular, an API written with Flask and a NoSQL database powered by Apache CouchDB.
+A frontend written with Angular (client-sided), an API written with Flask (server-sided) and a NoSQL database powered by Apache CouchDB.
 Below a diagram of the program.
 The next sections will describe each of the three parts and their subcomponents.

 <img src="https://github.com/Ycreak/OpensourceClassicCommentary/blob/development/project_overview_2.png" width="100%">